aiven/aiven-docs/docs/tools/terraform/howto/use-opentofu.md

 sidebar_label: Use OpenTofu
 ---

-[OpenTofu](https://opentofu.org/) is an open source infrastructure as code tool that you can use to configure your Aiven infrastructure.
+[OpenTofu](https://opentofu.org/) is an open source infrastructure-as-code tool that you can use to configure your Aiven infrastructure.

 Set up your first Aiven project and service using this example to get started with OpenTofu.
-If you already use the [Aiven Provider for Terraform](/docs/tools/terraform.md), you can [migrate your Terraform resources to OpenTofu](https://opentofu.org/docs/intro/migration/).
+If you already use the [Aiven Provider for Terraform](/docs/tools/terraform), you can [migrate your Terraform resources to OpenTofu](https://opentofu.org/docs/intro/migration/).

 ## Prerequisites